CloudOpsRahul/Docker/README.md

 Following is the command to run the multiple containers by docker-compose. docker-compose up -d

-Then we can check if application is running or not by public IP of EC2 instance followed by port number
+Then we can check if application is running or not by public IP of EC2 instance followed by port number.